The Importance of Origin and Cause for Vehicle Fires

 - Witness statements

 You may have heard that what you look for is what you find.
 This is great if you’re looking for silver linings or career growth opportunities, but in scientific applications it’s known as expectation bias, and it’s essential to avoid it for an accurate settlement.
-This is why a complete origin and cause investigation goes deeper than just secondhand information and must account for onsite evidence.
+This is why a complete origin and cause investigation goes deeper than just secondhand information and must account for on-site evidence.

 Maintenance history is important evidence when it comes to a vehicle fire, but like witness statements and product recalls, it’s just one piece of the puzzle.

-Per the scientific method and NFPA guidelines, data collection and analysis should support the conclusion of an origin and cause investigation.
-For example, you might have a vehicle fire claim in which you know the vehicle’s owner and only driver smokes.
-With this information, the investigator may have one hypothesis that a lit cigarette was dropped on an ignitable material, causing the fire.
-However, the owner insists he never smoked in the vehicle, no remnants of smoking material are found in the car, and traces of an accelerant are confirmed via thorough lab analysis to be on the backseat around what burn patterns determine to be the point of origin.
-Expectation bias occurs if the investigator fails to consider all the evidence that disproves his original hypothesis and explore a new one.
+However, the owner insists he never smoked in the vehicle, and no remnants of smoking materials are found inside.
+Thorough lab testing confirms traces of an accelerant on the backseat around what was determined to be the area of origin, identified through analysis of burn and damage patterns in conjunction with other scene evidence.
+Expectation bias occurs if the investigator fails to consider all the evidence that disproves their original hypothesis and explore a new one.
 The data might lead an investigation to a wholly unexpected conclusion, but that’s precisely why a reputable, certified fire investigator is vital to the process.

 These experts know that a recall for the subject vehicle may not be related to the fire at all, and that recent mechanical work doesn’t automatically narrow down the point of origin.
 By following the scientific method, investigators ensure that all evidence is considered and that facts outweigh any preconceived ideas of origin and cause, meaning that your claim resolution is based on science rather than hearsay or cursory observations.
-This expert consideration is especially important to vehicle fire claims because the evidence is more likely to have been altered since the fire.
+This expert consideration is especially important for vehicle fire claims because the evidence is more likely to have been altered since the fire.

-Preserving the Evidence
+Preserving the Evidence After a Vehicle Fire

-As with all fires, an origin and cause determination has a better chance of accuracy if an expert can examine the evidence as close to its condition at the time of loss as possible.
+As with all fires, it’s best if an expert can examine the evidence as close to its condition at the time of loss as possible.
 Because many vehicle fires occur on roads, it’s not always feasible to investigate the vehicle at the loss location.
 Don’t be deterred if it’s been moved; in fact, this highlights the need to have an expert examine the vehicle.

 If the vehicle has been moved, make sure it’s safely wrapped or otherwise secured to avoid any unauthorized parties entering it to remove items or alter the scene.
 It’s also important to limit who is permitted access, and after firefighting and relocation efforts (if any) are complete, no one should handle the vehicle without your investigator’s knowledge or, ideally, presence.